annelledejager/simple-backend/README.md

 # Simple backend

-This project is a simple backend with basic functionality.
+This project is a simple Django backend application with basic functionality.
 A space to experiment and play with new technologies.

 The project includes a basic Djagno application with one endpoint.
 The local development environment is setup using Docker.
 The Docker image is built and stored in Heroku's Docker registry.